oVirt/ovirt-site/source/feature/instance-types.html.md

 #### Entities' Details

 **VM**
-The "New Server" and "New Desktop" buttons in GUI will be replaced by a common "New VM" button with a combo box where you can choose from "Optimized for Server" and "Optimized for Desktop".
+The "New Server" and "New Desktop" buttons in GUI will be replaced by a common **New VM** button with a combo box where you can choose from "Optimized for Server" and "Optimized for Desktop".
 The exact meaning this switch:

 *   **Optimized for Server**:
     -   does not have soundcard